w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/testing-avoid-deception-with-users.md

 status: developing
 ---

-The content author(s) conducted tests with people with cognitive and mental health related disabilities and fixed issues based on findings.
+The content author(s) conducted tests with people with cognitive- and mental-health-related disabilities and fixed issues based on findings.

 * Types of disabilities each user had
 * Number of users (for each type of disability)